actions-marketplace-validations/devr-tools_merger/README.md

 ## Local Development

-MergeR now requires Go `1.25.10` for local development and CI.
+Merger now requires Go `1.25.10` for local development and CI.
 That upgrade is part of the security baseline, not an optional tooling preference.

 Bootstrap the expected toolchain into your shell before running repo commands: